mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 ---

 ##### Current Flow
-We can compute the current flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
+To compute the current flow at both the from-bus and to-bus ends of a specific branch, use:
 ```@repl WLSACStateEstimationSolution
 magnitude, angle = fromCurrent(analysis; label = "Branch 2")
 magnitude, angle = toCurrent(analysis; label = "Branch 2")